Tapad/sbt-gcs/README.md

 Google Compute Engine built-in credentials

 ## Usage
-Assuming that credentials are provided
+Assuming that credentials are provided, one can just enable the plugin:

 ```
 enablePlugins(GcsPlugin)
 ```

-### Integration with the built-in `packageBin` task
-By default, sbt-gcs is configured to upload the resulting artifact of the `packageBin` task to GCS.
+and set required settings:

 ```
 gcsProjectId := "my-google-cloud-project"
 gcsBucket := "gcs-bucket.tapad.com"

-enablePlugins(GcsPlugin)
 ```

+The location on GCS can be specfied using `gcsArtifactPath` setting.
+The default value is:

+`gs://{gcsBucket}/{releases|snapshots}/{organization}/{name}/{version}/{name}-{version}.jar`

+(e.g. `gs://gcs-bucket.tapad.com/snapshots/com/tapad/sbt/sbt-gcs/0.1.1-SNAPSHOT/sbt-gcs-0.1.1-SNAPSHOT.jar`)

+### Integration with the built-in `packageBin` task
+By default, sbt-gcs is configured to upload the resulting artifact of the `packageBin` task to GCS.

 Once your build is properly configured, an invocation of `gcs:publish` will build, and subsequentially publish, your artifact to GCS.